Written by hand therapist Catherine Reid, B.App. Sci, (OT), M.Sci (H&UL rehab), MAHTA (As awarded by the AHTA), CHT(USA)

 And check out my other article, ‘Can a hand therapist help you?’.

 *As awarded by the Australian Hand Therapy Association

 Contact our free national Help Line

-If you have questions about managing your pain, your musculoskeletal condition, treatment options, mental health issues, COVID-19, telehealth, or accessing services be sure to call our nurses.
+Call our nurses if you have questions about managing your pain, musculoskeletal condition, treatment options, mental health issues, COVID-19, telehealth, or accessing services.
 They’re available weekdays between 9am-5pm on 1800 263 265; email (email@example.com) or via Messenger.